 Teen Car Accident Risk Rises With Additional Passengers

-FREE Hands-On Driving Course for NC Teens
+Free Hands-On Driving Course for NC Teens

 Attorney Brian Clemmons enrolled his teen daughter in a B.R.A.K.E.S course.
 “She had been somewhat of an insecure driver,” Brian said.
-“And frankly I wasn’t totally comfortable having her drive in certain situations.
+“And, frankly, I wasn’t totally comfortable having her drive in certain situations.
 This course, I feel, helped develop her confidence on the road.
-You could see how her self-assurance soared and she became a much better driver immediately after taking it.”
+You could see how her self-assurance soared, and she became a much better driver immediately after taking it.”

 - Distraction Exercise

-Your teen will be taught how difficult it is to negotiate a tightly coned course while the instructor distracts them.
+Teens are taught how difficult it is to negotiate a tightly coned course while the instructor distracts them.
 The course is designed to demonstrate just how dangerous cell phones, text messaging, music, traffic, and friends in the car can be.